Appearance

 - If the database is compromised, attackers cannot recover your keys

-- Lost keys cannot be retrieved — you must create a new one
+- Lost keys cannot be retrieved — rotate the key to generate a new secret

 - The